These Corned Beef Cabbage Rolls are stuffed with a carrot and parsnip mash, and tender corned beef. It’s an easy St. Patrick’s Day dinner recipe!

 At my house it isn’t St. Patrick’s Day without corned beef and cabbage.
 This year I took two of our favorite dishes, cabbage rolls and corned beef and turned them into these awesome Corned Beef Cabbage Rolls stuffed with a carrot and parsnip mash and delicious, tender corned beef.

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

-While the meat cooked I cut up carrots, parsnips and potatoes and put them in another pot to boil until they were soft enough to mash.
-When they were ready I drained the water off, added a little butter and salt, and mashed everything together.
+- While the meat cooks cut up the carrots, parsnips and peeled potatoes and put them in another large pot with water.
+Bring to a boil and cook until they are soft enough to mash.
+When they are ready drain the water off and add a little butter and salt before mashing everything together.